2026 World Cup Matches in Dallas

 Estadio | ©Joaquín Montaño – Midjourney

-At AT&T Stadium in Arlington, just a stone's throw from Dallas, the 2026 World Cup will be celebrated in style: matches such as Netherlands vs. Japan, Argentina vs. Austria, and England vs. Croatia will be played here, three fixtures that promise a full stadium and pure excitement.
-It's the perfect destination for combining soccer, travel, and the vibrant essence of Texas.
+At AT&T Stadium in Arlington, just a stone’s throw from Dallas, the 2026 World Cup will be celebrated in style: matches like the Netherlands vs. Japan, Argentina vs. Austria, and England vs. Croatia will be played here—three games that promise a packed stadium and pure excitement.
+It’s the perfect destination to combine soccer, travel, and the vibrant spirit of Texas.

 Which 2026 World Cup matches will be played in Dallas–Arlington?